 There is a reason why we’ve almost never seen Prince George in pants, except at weddings and other prestigious occasions.
 Princess Charlotte’s wardrobe is also pretty formulaic as well.
 Duchess Kate Middleton and Prince William’s middle child has a rotating wardrobe of smock dresses with Peter Pan collars, as well as a colorful collection of Mary Jane shoes and hairbows.
-Proper attire is essential when you’re a royal child, and from the moment Markle and Prince Harry’s little one makes their worldly debut they will be wrapped in only the finest fabrics.
+Proper attire is essential when you’re a royal child.

 Next: Learning the Windsor wave

 5. Mastering the royal wave

 Markle and Prince Harry’s children will get a ton of face time with the public, and like their parents, they will have to master the royal wave.
 The British royal family’s wave is so iconic that it has been coined the Windsor wave.
 Though Prince George seems more reluctant about being in the public, Princess Charlotte has got her royal greeting down pact.

 Prince Harry and Meghan Markle’s little one will master the wave at a very early age.

 6. No tiaras for a royal baby girl

 The reasons why Princess Eugenie, Duchess Kate Middleton, and Duchess Meghan Markle literally glittered on their wedding days is because it was the first time they wore tiaras.
 If the Duchess of Sussex has a girl, her little one won’t be able to sport a tiara until her wedding day either

 Apparently, royal tiaras are only worn by married women.
 Etiquette expert Grant Harrold explain, “tiaras are a sign of status and would show you were taken and not looking for a husband.”